juancastillo0/leto/README.md

 ```

-With code generation, you just annotate the different classes with `@GraphQLClass()` and the fields and models containing Dart Lists will be generated using `GraphQLListType`s.
+With code generation, you just annotate the different classes with `@GraphQLClass()` (or the expected annotation) and the fields and models containing Dart Lists or non-nullable types will be generated using `GraphQLListType` or `GraphQLNonNullType` as required.

 ```dart
 import 'package:leto_schema/leto_schema.dart';